-The Upper - Snug Fit and Breasthable Mesh
+The Upper - Snug Fit and Breathable Mesh

-True to size, the shoe’s fit offers solid hold on the heel area, and enough room in the toe box area for foot movement during runs.
-The connected tongue and bootie-style provides a secure, close fit around the midfoot area.
+True to size, the shoe’s fit offer solid hold on the heel area and enough room in the toe box area for foot movement during runs.
+The connected tongue and bootie-style provide a secure, close fit around the midfoot area.

 The breathable engineered mesh stretches to ensure the shoe wraps around your forefoot for a perfect fit.
 Both sides of the ankle joint features gel-like pods for increased stability and cushioning.

 However, a high fit around the ankle bone may cause friction.
 The upper is attractive in a clean, knit design.
 It comes in three different colorways to choose from.